FelixHTL-Leo/KiGa/README.md

 Now you are set to go.
 Go to the web browser and type localhost/KiGa.
 Then open the ProjectKiGa folder.
 In there you see a folder called start.
 Click on it and our website should be shown.
 But your are not finished because the database also has to be set up.

 ### Database
+You just type in your web browser localhost/phpmyadmin and on the left side there is a list of your databases.
+Click an the button New and then click Import and there you choose our file kigaDB.sql in the Database and zack you should have our database.

+Now you are done with setting up and have fun with our website.